willgearty/deeptime/README.md

 ![example separate scales](/images/separate_scales.png?raw=true)

 ### Scale on faceted plot
-Adding scales to facetted plot (with more than one column) only works with the old version at the moment.
+Adding scales to a facetted plot with more than one column only works with the old version at the moment.
 ```r
 df <- data.frame(x = runif(1000, 0, 541), y = runif(1000, .5, 8), z = sample(c(1,2,3,4), 1000, TRUE))
 p <- ggplot(df) +